ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/README.md

 as the file was finalized to be the same as the original file in the upload process.

 ## Usage
-Use example.py to demonstrate the upload and download functions.
+Download this repo and use example.py to demonstrate the upload and download functions.

 ## Note
 As it is known that Algorand blockchain is a permissionless, public blockchain,